Discover this romantic Hollywood hideaway for a creative couple

 (Image credit: Photography: Sam Frost.
 Styled by: Lisa Rowe)

 ‘If you invest in good pieces, they follow you through life.’
-This is design writer and interior designer Mallory Roberts Morgan’s motto after 25 years of being immersed in the design world.
+This is design writer and interior designer Mallery Roberts Morgan’s motto after 25 years of being immersed in the design world.
 Case in point – when she first met one tech-creative client, he had recently moved to Los Angeles, suitcase in hand; ‘Designing the interiors of his bachelor apartment in the iconic Sierra Towers of West Hollywood, we focused on a mix of distinctive vintage pieces and contemporary LA makers,’ she says.

 Doheny

-'Use a space to suit your authentic lifestyle, not the lifestyle you imagine you might have,' says Mallory Roberts Morgan.
+'Use a space to suit your authentic lifestyle, not the lifestyle you imagine you might have,' says Mallery Roberts Morgan.
 Here, ignoring a traditional floorplan, the dining table sits in the living room, serving up views over Los Angeles and doubling down as a ‘library’ table.
 Hanging light, by Dimorestudio.
 ‘Saarinen’ dining table, from Design Within Reach.
 Vintage dining chairs, from Lucca Antiques.
 Artwork by Agostino Bonalumi

 (Image credit: Photography: Sam Frost.
 Styled by: Lisa Rowe)